Give Your College Student the Power to Reclaim Their Structure and Accountability so They Can Reach Their Full Potential

 College student coaching, especially for someone with ADHD, can without a doubt be the difference between success and failure.

-My college student clients work with me to develop and design the structure and accountability that went missing when they left home.
+The emphasis on accountability is incredibly effective and my clients work with me to develop and design the structure and accountability that went missing when they left home.

 College will always present significant challenges for the student with ADHD, but with my coaching they will not only get a fighting chance, they will recapture their ability to succeed on their own terms.